Innovator to Leverage Universal ID in the Netherlands

 The EIDR coalition is organized as an industry non-profit, and is comprised of key stakeholders from content owners, video post-production houses, content distributors, retailers, entertainment services and technology provider companies.

-The Entertainment Identifier Registry Association (EIDR) is a not-for-profit industry association that was founded by Movielabs, CableLabs, Comcast and Rovi to meet a crucial need across the entertainment supply chain for universal identifiers for a broad array of audio visual objects.
+The Entertainment Identifier Registry Association (EIDR) is a nonprofit industry association which supplies the entertainment supply chain with universal identifiers for a broad array of audio visual objects.
 For more information, please visit www.eidr.org.

 Bindinc. is a cooperation of three stakeholders AVROTROS, KRONCRV and Sanoma.
 Bindinc. is market leader in supplying and enriching online and offline program metadata and publisher of program guides and magazines for public broadcasters like AVROTROS, KRONCRV and several non-profit organizations as well as the largest online television program guide TVGids.nl.
 For more information, please visit www.bindinc.nl/pds.